 Teaching spelling can be a tricky task to achieve on your own, but we’re here to help!

-Our reading & writing program for kids includes thousands of research-based elementary spelling resources to boost your child’s skills in a fantastically fun way!
+Our language arts program for kids includes thousands of research-based elementary spelling resources to boost your child’s skills in a fantastically fun way!
 It uses gamification to teach language arts, which ensures children remain engaged, focused, and entertained as they develop reading and writing skills.

 Our award-winning content has been created by experienced educators, and includes everything learners need to develop their spelling skills, from word games about phonics, to interactive lessons about nouns and consonant digraphs, and even challenges on proofreading!